 A question we’ve been asked in the past is: “What happens when two ads for the same advertiser match to the same search query”?
 Previously, broad match would look at an advertiser’s Ad Rank to help determine which ad to show, and this may not always have been the best choice.

 To improve relevance — for the advertiser and the user — it now takes supporting information even more into account, such as other keywords in the ad group and the ad’s landing page.
 And thanks to the increased capabilities of the large language model powering broad match, it’s also able to better understand the meaning of the search query and all of its variations to improve relevance there too.

 Another area that has seen a lot of development is connecting the dots on multilingual searches.
 Broad match now recognises that some people might switch between languages when looking for something online — and it uses that information to serve the right ads.

-This is often the case with expats, such as Polish natives living in Greece or British people residing in Cyprus.
+This is often the case with expats, such as Nigerian natives living in South Africa or Europeans residing in Kenya.
 They may be searching in their native language, but are looking for local-language results for the country they live in.

 We’re not saying that you only need to run your campaign in one language and that you’ll get traffic for all, as the success of your campaigns relies on your own language settings and localised creatives.
 But in countries with a lot of bilingual expats it’s good to know that broad match can match relevant, local traffic to an ad, even if the search is made in another language.